 Note that these are the average times for November 2022.
 This is only an indication.
 If you are not a US citizen and you are a US permanent resident.
 Then the times are on average even longer.
 As an example for a US permanent resident filing for the I-130 at the Vermont service center takes on average 30 months.

-In Thailand it currently takes about 8-10 months to obtain the CR1 visa.
-This timeline does change.
-The CR1 as well as the IR1 visas do depend on the country that you are in.
-Some visa applications do take longer than a year to obtain, so be aware of this.
+In Thailand, it currently takes about 8-10 months to obtain a CR1 visa.
+However, it’s important to note that this timeline is subject to change.
+The processing times for CR1 and IR1 visas vary based on the country you are in.
+Some visa applications may take longer than a year, so it’s essential to be aware of potential delays.

-Yes, under the CR1 visa from Thailand your wife can work in the US when she arrives.
-Her passport will be stamped and this will then act as a temporary green card.
-About 2-3 months later a permanent green card will be issued.
+Yes, under the CR1 visa from Thailand, your wife can work in the US upon her arrival.
+Her passport will be stamped, serving as a temporary green card.
+Approximately 2-3 months later, a permanent green card will be issued, allowing her to continue working in the US.

-The CR1 visa is a Conditional Residency visa for the US.
-The CR-1 is only valid for a period of two years once entering the United States.
-You will however have to have the condition removed at least 90 days before the two year period expires.
+The CR1 visa is a Conditional Residency visa for the US, valid for two years upon entering the United States.
+However, the conditions on the visa must be removed at least 90 days before the two-year period expires to ensure continued residency in the United States.